Nicola-Carroll/CV/README.md

 - Delivering a project to ensure Bulb’s industry data is up to date
 - Basic Python, advanced Excel (self-taught)
 - Building a robust process to validate monthly datasets from Ofgem
-- Write comprehensive instructions for out-sourced operations assistants, with little knowledge of industry concepts
+- Writing comprehensive instructions for out-sourced operations assistants, with little knowledge of industry concepts

 \
 **Graduate Energy Specialist (Member Operations)** (October 2018 - January 2020)